Uncertainty-Aware Multi-Robot Task Allocation With Strongly Coupled Inter-Robot Rewards: MRTA Under Uncertainty Formulation

-In the resilient framework, task capability uncertainty is determined by the impact of disturbances in real time.
-We adapt robot-task specialization, as defined in \cite{notomista_resilient_2021}, into task feasibility $f:R_{\geq0}\rightarrow[0,1]$ to quantify uncertainty once a disturbance is detected.
-The key idea is to iteratively measure changes in the expected and actual task progress over time and incorporate these updates as a priori knowledge when exploring reallocation solutions.
-We denote the expected and actual task progress at discrete time $t_k$ by $\phi_{\text{exp}_j}(t_k)$ and $\phi_{\text{act}_j}(t_k)$, respectively.
+In the robust framework, we assume that $\theta$ is known prior to mission execution.
+In the resilient framework, task requirement uncertainty is determined by measuring changes in the expected and observed task progress over time.
+We reinterpret the robot-task specialization metric introduced in \cite{notomista_resilient_2021} as a measure of task feasibility, $f(t):\mathbb{R}_{\geq0}\rightarrow[0,1]$, to quantify uncertainty once the robot detects that an additional capability \textit{may} be required for successful task completion.
+We denote the expected and observed task progress at discrete time $t_k$ by $\phi_{\text{exp}_j}(t_k)$ and $\phi_{\text{obs}_j}(t_k)$, respectively.
 For a task $j$ being executed, the expected progress is defined as:

-where $\phi_{\text{step}_j}$ is a known expected change in progress during a discrete time step.
-This enables us to compare the expected progress with the actual progress at time $t_k$:
+where $\phi_{\text{step}_j}$ is the expected change in progress during a discrete time step.
+This enables us to compare the expected progress with the observed progress at time $t_k$:

-assuming that robots are capable of identifying their current actual progress (see \cite{notomista_resilient_2021} for examples).
+assuming that robots are capable of identifying their current true progress (see \cite{notomista_resilient_2021} for examples).
 We can then model how task feasibility decays over time, which ultimately informs our uncertainty estimate.
-Starting from an initial feasibility value of $f_j=1$, our uncertainty model is defined incrementally as:
+Starting from an initial feasibility value of $f_j(0)=1$, our uncertainty model is defined incrementally as:

-where $\beta$ is a decay parameter that dictates how quickly feasibility decreases in reponse to a disturbance, and $\gamma$ determines how strongly feasibility influences the uncertainty measure $\mathcal{P}_j$.
-Note, we bound $f_j$ to ensure that it does not go below zero.
-Intuitively, task uncertainty can be interpreted as the inverse of feasibility, which allows us to capture resilience in a traditionally robust formulation.
-Furthermore, we assume that feasibility decays linearly, enabling a simple approximation of the remaining time steps until $f_j=0$, which triggers a support robot to become reassigned.
+where $\beta$ is a decay parameter that dictates how quickly feasibility decreases, and $\gamma$ determines how strongly feasibility influences the approximated uncertainty.
+Note that we bound $f_j$ to ensure that it does not go below zero.
+Intuitively, task uncertainty can be interpreted as the inverse of feasibility, allowing us to capture resilience within an otherwise robust formulation.
+The remaining feasibility defines a local recovery window, with $\mathcal{T}_j$ denoting the time until $f_j=0$.
+During this period, the assigned robot is given the opportunity to recover before modifying the task requirements.
+Successful recovery resets $f_j=1$, eliminating the uncertainty, whereas reaching $f_j=0$ marks the end of the recovery window, triggering a formal update of the task requirements.